hugomg/xjump-sdl/README.md

 ## Breaking changes

 This version of Xjump does not have a global highscore file.
-Although Xjump highscores are dear to my heart, that feature was hard to maintain.
+Although Xjump highscores are dear to my heart, that feature added a lot of complexity to the system.
-Different Linux distros have different rules for how to set up the "games" user and for where to store the highscore files.

 ## FAQ